-As we explained in Jocelyn I, the parties' written contract with FCM does not control the disposition of the parties' pre-embryo because it did not manifest the progenitors' intent and, in fact, stipulated that "if any dispute arises between the two regarding disposition of the embryos" FCM was authorized, in its sole discretion to "refrain from taking any action unless and until otherwise directed by a final judgment of a court of competent jurisdiction or by another agreement signed by both partners."
+As we explained in Jocelyn I, the parties' written contract with FCM does not control the disposition of the parties' pre-embryo because it did not manifest the progenitors' intent and, in fact, stipulated that it did not address divorce.
 Jocelyn I, 250 Md.
-App. at 493, 450.
+App. at 493.
 The only question before us is thus whether the oral agreement between the parties, as attested to by both parties, "controls the outcome in this case."
 Id. at 493-94.
 The circuit court found that it did not because Jocelyn and Joshua's "agreement to give the opportunity of life to every pre-embryo they created contemplated the parties' being married and having and raising children together[,]" and therefore, there was "no meeting of the minds or agreement as to disposition of their pre-embryo(s), if any, in the event of the parties' divorce."
 We disagree.

 At the hearing below, Jocelyn testified that the parties formed an oral agreement before pursuing IVF "that IVF was, in fact, creating life, and that if we were going to go ahead and do this IVF procedure, that no matter what, we would give every embryo the chance to be used."
 (Emphasis added).
-Joshua, after hearing Jocelyn's testimony, directly acknowledged that the parties "agree[d] to give all the embryos a chance at life" and did not refute Jocelyn's testimony that they agreed to do so "no matter what[.]"
-Based on their agreement to undergo IVF with the understanding that each pre-embryo would be used, both Jocelyn and Joshua provided their respective gametic materials, thereby providing sufficient consideration.
+Joshua, after hearing Jocelyn's testimony, directly acknowledged that the parties "agree[d] to give all the embryos a chance at life" and did not refute Jocelyn's testimony that they agreed to do so "no matter what."
+Based on their agreement to undergo IVF with the understanding that each embryo would be used, both Jocelyn and Joshua provided their respective gametic materials, thereby providing sufficient consideration.
 See Shimp v.
 Shimp, 287 Md.
 372, 386 (1980) ("[M]utual promises in each of which the promisor undertakes some act or forbearance that will be, or apparently may be detrimental to the promisor or beneficial to the promisee, and neither of which is rendered void by any rule of law other than that relating to consideration, are sufficient consideration for one another." (quoting Hercules Powder Co. v.
 Campbell, 156 Md.
 346, 364-65 (1929))).
-Jocelyn provided additional consideration insofar as she endured significant physical side effects and donated so much time to the effort that she had to shift away from full-time work.
 Accordingly, the evidence here establishes that the parties formed an enforceable agreement.

 Next, we must determine the terms of that agreement.
 In the case of an oral contract, the terms of the agreement "may be verified from testimony, the conduct of the parties, and other evidence in the case."
 Kramer v.
 Kramer, 26 Md.
 App.
-620, 626-27 (1975) (enforcing an oral contract for agreed-upon sum of child support based on unrefuted testimony) superseded on other grounds as recognized in Gates v.
+620, 626-27 (1975) (enforcing an oral contract for agreed-upon sum of child support based on unrefuted testimony) superseded on other grounds as stated in Gates v.
 Gates, 83 Md.
 App.
 661, 666 (1990).
 In Kramer, for example, the terms of an oral contract to pay child support were verified through the testimony of the mother, who explained that the parties agreed the father would pay support in the amount of \$150.00 every two weeks.
 Id. at 626.
 Father, for his part, "at no time during the trial denied the existence of an agreement with respect to child support as testified to by the mother."
 Id.
 At one point during the trial he "testified that from the time of the separation of the parties in August, 1967, he paid \$150.00 every two weeks for the three children[.]"
 Id.
 Here, as in Kramer, the unrefuted testimony of Jocelyn-as well as Joshua's direct acknowledgement that the parties "agree[d] to give all the embryos a chance at life"-establishes that the parties agreed to undergo IVF with the clear understanding that "no matter what, [they] would give every embryo the chance to be used."
-(Emphasis added).
-We agree with the reasoning in Szafranski II, that allowing Joshua the ability to limit Jocelyn's use of the pre-embryo "each time a previously unidentified circumstance or contingency arose" would incorporate "a limitation into the oral contract [that] would change the fundamental essence" of the agreement.
-34 N.E.2d at 1151.